AdaCore/why3/doc/input_formats.rst

 .. index:: CFG
 .. _format.CFG:

-MLCFG: Function Bodies on the Style of Control-Flow Graphs
+MLCFG: function bodies on the style of control-flow graphs
 ----------------------------------------------------------

 The MLCFG language is an experimental extension of the regular WhyML